sandhu1991/bixi-challenge/README.md

 ## About App

-The Bixi app has two section:
+The Bixi app has two components:
   - The Grid view to show all the stations with sorting and pagination ability.
   - The Map where all stations are marked on **Google Maps** with their respective lat and lng cordinates.**(Google Api Key is required)**